 Berberis aristata, Berberis chitria, Berberis coriaria, Bérbero Indio, Chitra, Citra, Darhahed, Darhald, Daruhaldi, Daruharidra, Darurajani, Darvi, Épine-Vinette Aristée, Hint Amberparisi, Indian Barberry, Indian Berberry, Indian Lycium, Indian Ophthalmic Barberry, Nepal Barberry, Nepalese Barberry, Ophthalmic Barberry.

 Overview InformationTree turmeric is a plant.
+It contains a chemical called berberine.
 The fruit, stems, leaves, wood, root, and root bark are used to make medicine.

-How does it work?The chemicals in tree turmeric might cause stronger heartbeats.
-They might also be able to fight bacteria.
+How does it work?The chemicals in tree turmeric might reduce blood sugar and cholesterol levels.

 Uses & Effectiveness

 - Diabetes.
 Taking a specific product containing tree turmeric extract and milk thistle extract (Berberol by PharmExtracta) along with antidiabetes drugs can lower blood sugar levels in people with diabetes.
 It might take more than 3 months for this product to work.
 It's unclear if these benefits are due to tree turmeric, milk thistle, or the combination.

 - High cholesterol.
 Taking tree turmeric extract along with milk thistle extract seems to help lower cholesterol levels when taken alone or along with medicines for high cholesterol.
 It might help in people who can't tolerate high doses of medicines called statins.
 It's unclear if these benefits are due to tree turmeric, milk thistle, or the combination.

 - Abnormally heavy bleeding during menstrual periods (menorrhagia).